 Frame Alignment Parameters Dialog

-This dialog allows you to set parameters to control alignment of frames taken from a K2 camera in Dose Fractionation mode, or from a Falcon or Direct Electron camera.
+This dialog allows you to set parameters to control alignment of frames taken from a K2 or K3 camera in Dose Fractionation mode, or from a Falcon or Direct Electron camera.

 With a Falcon camera, the alignment can generally be done in two or three similar ways: with the FEI software that aligns frames from Falcon 3 camera, with the 'framealign' module incorporated into SerialEM, or with the Alignframes program in IMOD.
 Again, in the latter case all that SerialEM does is write a command file.
 The availability of the different forms of alignment and how data are processed depends on the details of the system.
 Specifically: